finos/FDC3/docs/fdc3-charter.md

  - Versions 1.1 - 2.0 of the FDC3 specification are subject to the [FINOS IP Policy](https://github.com/finos/community/blob/master/website/static/governance-docs/IP-Policy.pdf), which authorizes implementation of FDC3 specifications without charge, on a RAND basis, subject to the terms of the policy.
 For details of the IP commitments made by contributors to FDC3, please refer to the policy.

- - Versions 2.1 and further draft specifications are licensed under the [Community Specification License 1.0](https://github.com/finos/FDC3/blob/45ca765e5ff9a44a1fa5437eb70cf876bf4898aa/LICENSE)
+ - Versions 2.1 and subsequent FDC3 specifications and draft specifications are licensed under the [Community Specification License 1.0](https://github.com/finos/FDC3/blob/45ca765e5ff9a44a1fa5437eb70cf876bf4898aa/LICENSE)

 ### Intellectual Property Claims